po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/03-Day/03-Day-LessonPlan.md

 * This mini-project might also be some students' first experience building a development project from scratch.
 Remind them to break down the project into small, manageable steps and to let both the user story and acceptance criteria guide them to a step-by-step solution.

 * The activities of Unit 02 use `max-width` over `min-width` for media query breakpoints.
-This is because it's a bit simpler to introduce responsive breakpoints with a "desktop-first" approach.
+This is because it's simpler to introduce responsive breakpoints with a "desktop-first" approach.

 * Be sure to prepare and read over the activities before your class begins.
 Try to anticipate any questions students may have.